goFrendiAsgard/zaruba/docs/core-concepts/task/task-anatomy.md

 # Private

-If a task's `private` property is set to `true`, you won't be able to run it in interactive mode.
+When you set a task's private property to `true`, that task becomes a private task.

-A private task is intended to be extended by other tasks.
+A private task is not accessible from the interactive mode.

+To use a private task, you need to create another task that extends from it.

 ```yaml
 tasks: